furkanpur/arduino-beginner-kit/README.md

 # Simple Arduino Projects
-This project includes some Arduino project for beginners and you can find about how can be used the basic Arduino electronics.
+This project includes some Arduino project for beginners and you can find about how basic Arduino electronics can be used.

 ## Requirements
 Requirements and instructions are included following projects.